Deploying to EMR Serverless via EMR CLI

 USER hadoop:hadoop

 The Python version available by default in this image is 3.9 which is what I needed.
-By using this image, I was able to resolve both issues I faced and was able to deploy my application to EMR Serverless.
+By using this image, I was able to resolve both issues I faced and deploy my application to EMR Serverless.